Multidimensional Graph Neural Networks for Wireless Communications: Conclusions

 \section{Conclusions}

-In this paper, we proposed a unified framework of GNNs to learn permutable policies in wireless communications, which can avoid the information loss and exploit all possible permutation prior induced by the sets in a permutable problem.
+In this paper, we proposed a unified framework of GNNs to learn wireless policies for avoiding information loss meanwhile exploiting permutation prior.
+To avoid the information loss, the dimension of the MD-GNN is equal to the number of vertex types.
+To harness all possible permutations of a problem, the number of vertex types of a graph should be identical to the number of all sets in the problem.
+To show the potential of GNNs in leveraging permutation prior, we provided a systematic approach to identify sets and model graphs from optimization problems.
 We classified the permutable problems according to the types of sets and the relation between sets.
 When using the MD-GNNs to learn policies from the problems in different categories, only the input layer, parameter sharing in each update layer, and output layer differ.
-We took sum-rate maximizing narrow- and wideband hybrid precoding in multi-user mmWave MIMO systems as examples to show how to apply the MD-GNNs.
+We mainly took hybrid precoding in mmWave MU-MIMO systems as examples to show how to construct graphs and design the MD-GNNs.
 We analyzed the permutability of wideband mmWave channels, which affects the sample complexity of the GNNs for learning precoding policies.
-We further suggested how to trade off training, inference, and designing complexities by neglecting some permutations deliberately.
-Simulation results showed that the proposed MD-GNNs outperform CNN and the state-of-the-art GNN given the same training resource, and require much fewer training samples and free parameters than them to achieve the same sum-rate.
+We further suggested how to trade off training, inference, and design complexities by ignoring some permutations deliberately.
+Simulation results showed that the proposed MD-GNNs outperform the state-of-the-art GNNs, but their time complexities grow with the dimension.

 \begin{appendices}